NemesisPi/picoReflow/Docs/README.md

 python picoreflowd.py

 Then open web browser on the
-Nemesis PI and enter into address bar 127.0.0.1:8081 Press enter ,controller interface will load.
+Nemesis PI and enter into address bar 127.0.0.1:8081 Press enter ,controller interface will load.refresh browser if not loaded correctly

 Step 4)
 Once Autotuned then set up below